bruno-lombardi/easy-spotify/README.md

 # EasySpotify - A Spotify JavaScript Wrapper
+## Attention, this library is not working right now, it's currently in development

 This is a JavaScript library that wraps around (Spotify Web Api)[https://developer.spotify.com/documentation/web-api/] to make your life easier.